chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 An *AWS OpsWorks lifecycle event* is one of a set of 5 events that can occur with an *AWS OpsWorks layer*: Setup, Configure, Deploy, Undeploy, and Shutdown.At each layer there will be a set of recipes associated and run when the [lifecycle event](http://docs.aws.amazon.com/opsworks/latest/userguide/workingcookbook-events.html) is triggered.

 ### Django Terminology

-Within Django an *app* is a Web application that does something, for example a poll app.
-Within Django a *project* is a collection of apps and configurations.
-An *app* can be in multiple projects.
+Within Django an **app** is a Web application that does something, for example a poll app.
+Within Django a **project** is a collection of apps and configurations.
+An **app** can be in multiple projects.

 Django follows the MVC(Model View Controller) architectural pattern.
-The model will handle all the data and business logic.
-The view will present data to the user in the supported format and layout.
-The controller will receive the requests (HTTP GET or POST for example), coordinate, and call the appropriate resources to carry them out.
+In the MVC architectural pattern, the model handls all the data and business logic, the view presents data to the user in the supported format and layout, and the controller receives the requests (HTTP GET or POST for example), coordinates, and calls the appropriate resources to carry them out.

 When creating a web application, we generally create a set of controllers, models, and views.
 The reason that it uses this pattern is to provide some separation between the presentation (what the user sees) and the application logic.

-In Django, the view pattern is implemented through an abstraction called a  template and the controller pattern is implemented through an abstraction called a view.[1][1].
+In Django, the view pattern is implemented through an abstraction called a  **template** and the controller pattern is implemented through an abstraction called a **view**.[1][1].

 ### Django Installation Requirements